Canadian Banks That Allow Online Gambling

 Interac e-Transfers

 If you already shop online you are probably familiar with using Interac to make purchases.
-The highly secure funds-transfer method also works for casino deposits and withdrawals and many find it to be the preferred method for online gambling.
+The highly secure funds-transfer method also works for casino deposits AND withdrawals and many find it to be the preferred method for online gambling.

 Most Canadian online casinos recognize that many customers prefer to use Interac as sensitive financial information is not revealed in the process.
 It’s growth in popularity is making many online casinos recognize it as a must have payment option.